pufflyai/prompt-studio-core/websites/docs/pages/@pufflig/ps-chains.md

 ): Promise<Record<string, NodeState>>;
 ```

 Update the input values of a node, without executing the node.
-This method triggers the `parseInput` node lifecycle function.
+This method triggers the `mapInput` node lifecycle function.

 ::: details Parameters